cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

     l = 2^252 + 27742317777372353535851937790883648493

 Since ristretto255 is a prime-order group, every element except the identity is a generator.
 However, for interoperability, a canonical generator is selected, which can be internally represented by the Curve25519 base point, enabling reuse of existing precomputation for scalar multiplication.
-This is its encoding as produced by the function specified in (#encoding255):
+The encoding of this canonical generator, as produced by the function specified in (#encoding255), is:

 ```
 e2f2ae0a 6abc4e71 a884a961 c500515f 58e30b6a a582dd8d b6a65945 e08d2d76